sabnzbd/sabctools/README.md

 Of course, they can also be used in any other application.

 ## yEnc decoding and encoding using SIMD routines
-yEnc decoding and encoding performed by using [yencode](https://github.com/animetosho/node-yencode) from animetosho, which utilizes x86/ARM SIMD optimised routines if such CPU features are available.
+yEnc decoding and encoding performed by using [rapidyenc](https://github.com/animetosho/rapidyenc) from animetosho, which utilizes x86/ARM/RISC-V SIMD optimised routines if such CPU features are available.

 ## CRC32 calculations
-We used the `crcutil` library for very fast CRC calculations.
+Also from rapidyenc, which uses the `crcutil` library and a PCLMULQDQ/ARMv8-CRC folding approach for very fast CRC calculations.

+See `src/rapidyenc/VENDOR.md` for the vendored version.

 ## Non-blocking SSL-socket reading
 When Python reads data from a non-blocking SSL socket, it is limited to receiving 16K data at once.
 This module implements a patched version that can read as much data is available at once.